CumaBolat/automation-system/README.md

 # automation-system
-auotmation system for a company that sells furnitures
+automation system for a company that sells furnitures.